A:

 Porphyry is an igneous rock of any composition that contains conspicuous phenocrysts in a fine-grained groundmass (Mindat).

-Olivinite is a term originally used for ore-bearing olivine rocks and later for plutonic rocks composed of olivine with pyroxene and/or amphibole.
+Olivinite is a term originally used for ore-bearing olivine rocks and later for plutonic igneous rock composed of olivine with pyroxene and/or amphibole.
 In the Russian Republic the term is used for olivine rocks with accessory magnetite to distinguish them from dunite, which contains accessory chromite (Mindat).

 Turjaite is a melilitolite with more than 10% nepheline but more melilite than nepheline (Mindat).